yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

 My interests mainly lie in algebraic geometry and arithmetic geometry, and I'm especially interested in topics of a cohomological flavor.
-Some topics I'm interested in are: motivic cohomology, motivic homotopy theory, Brauer groups, algebraic cycles, algebraic K-theory, and derived categories.
+Some topics I'm curious about are: motivic cohomology, motivic homotopy theory, Brauer groups, algebraic cycles, algebraic K-theory, and derived categories.

 ### Publications
 - **This is the title of your paper**